TheJacksonLaboratory/bioimaging-tasks-to-tools/manual_annotation.md

 ## General 2D images

-Annotating 2D images is a common task and there are many tools available.
+Annotating 2D images is a common task and there are many tools available for images that are 2D (or 2D planes of 3D images) and do not exceed typical memory limits of a desktop computer.
+Here we highlight three popular tools that can be used for this purpose.

 :::{.callout-note collapse='true' icon="false"}
 ## Tools for general manual annotations of 2D images